 I used to work in the restaurant industry so I know just enough to know how much work goes into a restaurant every day, not to mention 3 and a tap room.
 But Nate’s not done, he working on building their catering business, the above-mentioned brewery, maybe a fine dining establishment at some point down the road, and maybe more locations if it feels right.
 He makes sure to point out that he’s envisioning all this right here in Johnston County; he and Colleen don’t plan to leave the JoCo communities that have been so good to them and to Simple Twist.

 “When we first opened Simple Twist in the 40/42 area,” Nate mentions their first location in Garner that’s about to get a big upgrade, “I had what I considered a reasonable business plan and a background in restaurant management and cooking, but none of this has been what we thought it would be.
 The sales volume, the growth, it’s been great but it’s been a lot.”

 If you haven’t been to Simple Twist yet you can try lunch or dinner, and weekend brunch, at their Garner, Smithfield, or Riverwood locations.
 I recommend literally any of the burgers or the shrimp and grits or just going until you’ve tried to whole menu, and then starting over again because it changes a little once or twice a year.
-If beer, pizza, and trivia is more your style then visit the Simple Twist Tap Room and Bottle Shop Facebook page to keep up with what’s happening there.

 I’d like to thank Nate and Colleen for taking the time to sit down with me.
 I’d also like to thank them for creating Twisted Guacamole (Nate got the idea from a cobb salad – true story).
 If travels bring you near Exit 95 off I-95 or Exit 312 off I-40 then you’re really close to a Simple Twist and an unforgettable dining experience.